 Read more in the Annual Reports Department Regulation 2015.

-Each year, you must provide a report to the Department of Planning, Industry and Environment.
+Each year, you must provide a report to the NSW Department of Planning, Industry and Environment.
 This must outline how your agency performed against policy initiatives outlined in the Government Resource Efficiency Policy (GERP).